baltejgiri/Alpha/README.md

 # Project Alpha

 **Project Alpha** is a self-hosted infrastructure platform designed to run virtual machines and containers for hosting a wide range of services and applications.
-The project aims to provide a robust learning and production environment, primarily for personal use and education in networking and systems administration.
+The project aims to provide a robust learning simulating production environment, primarily for personal and educational use leveraging open source softwares, applications, recycled hardware.
+Project Alpha's backbone is Cisco hardware and two tier network architecture to deliver high availability and scalability.

 ## Purpose

-- Host essential daily services: VPN, password manager, notes app, phone/computer photo backups (via Immich), music streaming, Plex media server, and more.
+- Host essential daily services: Cloud photos & files backup, media/music streaming, password manager, home automation, communication applications.
-- Run virtual labs using tools like EVE-NG and Cisco Modeling Labs for networking education and Linux administration.
+- Network management and monitoring, network tools i.e. DNS, DHCP.
+- Docker containers for application hosting.

 ## Infrastructure Overview

 - **Networking Hardware:**
-  - 2× Cisco Catalyst 2960 switches in a 2-tier architecture
+  - Cisco Catalyst Switches in a 2-tier architecture
-  - LACP LAG trunk—a dual 1Gb link for increased LAN bandwidth
+  - LACP LAG trunk—a dual 1Gb link for increased LAN bandwidth between Core and Access switches.
-  - Network segmentation: VLANs for Production, Servers, Internet Only, and Device Management
+  - Network segmentation to segregate the traffic for groups.
   - Point-to-point uplink to OPNsense firewall (external routing)
-  - PiHole for DNS and Kea for DHCP
+  - Pi-hole server for DNS and Kea for DHCP

 - **Virtualization Platform:**
-  - Proxmox VE cluster on dual Dell PowerEdge R630 servers
+  - Proxmox VE for primary and backup server using Enterprise grade Dell PowerEdge servers.
-  - SAS drives configured in RAIDZ2 for resilience and performance
+  - SAS drives configured in RAIDZ2 for resilience and performance.
-  - Management via iDRAC and high-speed LACP connections to core switch
+  - Management via iDRAC and LACP LAG to network switch for high bandwidth passthrough.

 ## Target Audience

-- Designed for technically-savvy individuals, primarily network administrators interested in learning, testing, and hosting their own services.
+- Designed for technically-savvy individuals, primarily system and network administrators interested in learning, testing, and hosting their own services.
 - Secondary purpose: Enable friends and family to access virtual labs for learning—**not for commercial use**.

 ## Goals